-At the Children’s Hospital, the palliative care program is call Helping Understand Guidance and Support (HUGS).
-The HUGS team works to provide emotional support to the family before, during, after the birth, and death of the child.
+Our Palliative Care program is called Helping Understand Guidance and Support (HUGS).
+The HUGS team works to provide emotional support to the family before, during, after the birth or death of the child.

 HUGS team will can provide the following resources for families: